cdeborja/gotgoodgames/README.md

 # GotGoodGame

 Are you a gamer?
-Do you consider yourself a <i>connoisseur</i> of video games?
+Do you consider yourself a **connoisseur** of video games?

 Do you... got good game?